 It’s a good book.
 And it’s good for the very opposite reasons “The No-Cry Sleep Solution” and “Solve Your Child’s Sleep Problems” frustrated us.

 When we told our friend we were trying “The No-Cry Sleep Solution”, her opinion was it’s a bunch of hooey.
 I’d had similar feelings, and I wondered why our friend had this opinion.
 Her issue is that Pantley doesn’t give you any real solutions.
-She only offers ways to sooth your child, but doesn’t offer hard means of putting your baby down without her crying.
+She only offers ways to soothe your child but doesn’t offer hard means of putting your baby down without her crying.
 In fact, the book made us feel we were horrible people if we let our baby cry at all.

 On the flip side, Ferber’s tone is such that we felt if we picked up our baby at all when she cries, we failed.
 If we even touched her, we ruined all the hard work we did, and we must start from square one.
 Parenting is hard enough as it is.
 Why should we feel like failures when we’re doing something as natural as comforting our child?